-- wet your hands thoroughly with warm water - apply soap preferably liquid soap rather than bar soap, as bar soap may pass on germs - wash all parts of the hand for 10-15 seconds, including thumbs, tips of fingers, in between fingers and back of hands - dry hands thoroughly, preferably on paper towels if possible, avoid hot air dryers or communal towels, as these may pass on germs - alcohol hand rubs are available on all wards and should be used on entering or leaving patient areas, using the same technique as for washing - Please note: Alcohol hand rubs are not effective against some germs so please ask the staff what to do if you are visiting a patient who is in isolation - It is important to moisturise your hands regularly
+- wet your hands thoroughly with warm water - apply soap preferably liquid soap rather than bar soap, as bar soap may pass on germs - wash all parts of the hand for 10-15 seconds, including thumbs, tips of fingers, in between

+- dry hands thoroughly, preferably on paper towels - if possible, avoid hot air dryers or communal towels, as these may pass on germs - alcohol hand rubs are available on all wards and should be used on entering or leaving patient areas, using the same technique as for washing.
+Alcohol hand rubs should only be used on dry hands. - Please note: Alcohol hand rubs are not effective against some germs so please staff what to do if you are visiting a patient who is in isolation - It is important to moisturise your hands regularly